trinitytakei/tech-and-tao-with-trinity-takei/content/blog/what-wont-most-digital-nomads-tell-you.md

 It’s human nature to use social media in this manner, rather than DN-specific behavior.

 Yes, there’s a particular group of digital nomads whose livelihood depends on their perfectly manicured IG feeds featuring mojitos in the sunset, volcano climbing, diving at the best spots, buying live lobster from local fishermen, etc. and generally making the lifestyle look like it’s all sunshine and rainbows.

 There are also plenty of nomads who project the perfect picture 24/7, even when they are struggling, which they won’t admit, ever.

 In general, though, digital nomads are just people like you and me.
 They aren’t trying to ‘not tell us’  things any more than our run-of-the-(non-digital)-mill hero, Joe.

-Unfortunately, DN snake oil salesmen, tricksters and [everything is awesome](https://www.youtube.com/watch?v=StTqXEQ2l-Y) people are the most adept at rapid-fire posting mind-numbing amount of coolness.
+Unfortunately, DN snake oil salesmen, tricksters and [Everything is Awesome!](https://www.youtube.com/watch?v=StTqXEQ2l-Y) people are the most adept at rapid-fire posting mind-numbing amount of coolness.
 Try to ignore them: good wine needs no bush, as they say.